Twitter unveils a new API platform, roadmap and vision for its developer community

 “This means one API for filtering data from the Firehose; one API for searching the Twitter archive; one API for getting realtime activities related to an account — including Tweets, Direct Messages, Likes & Follows,” writes Andy Piper, Staff Developer Advocate, in a blog post.

-Tiered access that goes indie to enterprise, plus new APIs for data and DMs
+Tiered access and new APIs for data and DMs

 In addition to this simplification, Twitter will later this year introduce new tiers of access, including free access for testing new ideas, self-serve, paid access for increased functionality as the developer begins scaling, and finally enterprise access for Twitter’s strategic partners.